Enhancing Plasticity for First Session Adaptation Continual Learning

 Adapting all the parameters results in 87M trainable parameters, yielding lower VTAB and Imagenet-R accuracies of 43.26\% and 26.02\% respectively, likely due to the inherent complexity of adapting with few samples, and to one optimization iteration.
 The adapter-only update reduces trainable parameters to 1.2M, improving VTAB and Imagenet-R accuracies to 89.89\% and 75.28\%.
-The most efficient performance is achieved by updating only 0.04M Layer Norm parameters, aligning with Niu~\etal's~\cite{niu2023towards} findings on norm-layer adaptations enhancing stability in TTA.
+The most efficient performance is achieved by updating only 0.04M Layer Norm parameters, aligning with Niu~\etal's~\citep{niu2023towards} findings on norm-layer adaptations enhancing stability in TTA.
 Further, our approach achieves superior efficiency by requiring significantly fewer trainable parameters while maintaining high performance.
 We provide a computational complexity analysis and a comparison of trainable parameters against other baselines in the supplementary material, highlighting this advantage.

-\circled{3} \textbf{Effect of TTA approach. }Our analysis proposed in Tab.~\ref{tab:ablation_tta} focuses on the effectiveness of different TTA methods—specifically TENT~\cite{wang2021tent}, MEMO~\cite{zhang2021memo}, and SAR~\cite{niu2023towards}—while constraining fine-tuning to layer-norm~\cite{ba2016layer}.
-The analysis of different TTA methods within TTACIL highlights different performances: MEMO outperforms TENT and SAR with the highest average accuracies on VTAB (90.52\%) and Imagenet-A (65.67\%), exhibiting minimal variation across trials.
-Conversely, SAR shows an advantage over TENT on VTAB, indicating a higher variability in performance.
-The findings indicate that TENT and SAR's effectiveness are sensitive to dataset specifics and task requirements~\cite{zhao2023pitfalls}.

-The non-resetting approach yields sub-optimal results with high variance, indicating batch overfitting and potential knowledge loss from previous batches.
-Model resetting is necessary to mitigate batch sequence dependencies~\cite{zhao2023pitfalls}.

-\circled{4} \textbf{Effect of the PTM backbone. }Here we evaluate, on VTAB, the influence of pre-trained models (PTMs).
-The analysis in in Fig.~\ref{figure:ptms_ablation} incorporates PTMs such as ViT-B/16-IN1K/21K, ViT-B/16-DINO~\cite{{caron2021emerging}}, ViT-B/16-SAM~\cite{{chen2022vision}}, ViT-B/16-MAE~\cite{{he2022masked}}, and ViT-B/16-CLIP~\cite{{radford2021learning}} (image encoder).